Cassidy-Gasteiger/DamageDetectors/README.md

 When testing generalizability, we expect to see a decrease in the F1-score.
 Previous research suggests that generalizing the model to identify damage from new disasters is challenging due to various reasons like differing pixel distributions.
 In addition, the clustering algorithm may recognize hidden features, e.g., geographical coloring, which may not be related to building presence.

 ## References
-Berezina, Polina and Desheng Liu.
+1. Berezina, Polina and Desheng Liu.
 “Hurricane damage assessment using couple convolutional neural networks: a case study of hurricane Michael.”
 Geomatics, Natural Hazards and Risks: pp. 414-31.
 2021.

-Chen, Xiao.
+2. Chen, Xiao.
 “Using Satellite Imagery to Automate Building Damage Assessment: A case study of the xBD dataset.”
 Department of Civil and Environmental Engineering, Stanford University, Stanford, CA. 2021.

+3. Khajwal, Asim B., Chih-Shen Cheng, and Arash Noshadravan.
+“Multi-view Deep Learning for Reliable Post-Disaster Damage Classification.”
+ArxIv, Cornell University.
+2022.

-Cao, Quoc Dung and Youngjun Choe.
+4. Cao, Quoc Dung and Youngjun Choe.
 “Post-Hurricane Damage Assessment Using Satellite Imagery and Geolocation Features.”
 Department of Industrial and Systems Engineering, University of Washington, Seattle, WA.
 2020.

-Khajwal, Asim B., Chih-Shen Cheng, and Arash Noshadravan.
-“Multi-view Deep Learning for Reliable Post-Disaster Damage Classification.”
-ArxIv, Cornell University.
-2022.

-Sharma, Neha, Vibhor Jain, and Anju Mishra.
-“An Analysis of Convolutional Neural Networks for Image Classification.”
-Procedia Computer Science (132): 377-384.
+## Datasets

+Quoc Dung Cao, Youngjun Choe.
+"Detecting Damaged Buildings on Post-Hurricane Satellite Imagery Based on Customized Convolutional Neural Networks."
+IEEE Dataport.
 2018.

+Gupta, Ritwik and Hosfelt, Richard and Sajeev, Sandra and Patel, Nirav and Goodman, Bryce and Doshi, Jigar and Heim, Eric and Choset, Howie and Gaston, Matthew. “xBD:
+A Dataset for Assessing Building Damage from Satellite Imagery.” arXiv.
+2019.